aidev13/signup-php/README.md

 # signup-php
-An entire PHP sign up system written in PHP
+An entire sign up system written in PHP